grafana/tempo/docs/sources/tempo/configuration/_index.md

 ## Ingester

-For more information on configuration options, see [here](https://github.com/grafana/tempo/blob/main/modules/ingester/config.go).
+For more information on configuration options, refer to [this file](https://github.com/grafana/tempo/blob/main/modules/ingester/config.go).

 The ingester is responsible for batching up traces and pushing them to [TempoDB](#storage).